LukeWood/theGratefulNet/README.md

 ## Algorithms
  [Loss Function](https://en.wikipedia.org/wiki/Loss_function)
  > Also known as a cost function, this function maps a set of values to the "cost" of running them.
 This allows us to optimize our neural network based on the values at each step.
+For example a cost could be defined as the amount of information lost between states, or the difference between our perfect output and our expected output.

  [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent)
  > Gradient Descent is an algorithm used to solve a system of linear equations.
 This is essential to our backpropogation algorithm.